NIST

 should be pretty close to full entropy.

-It should work on any recent gcc
+It should work on any recent gcc.
+Just make sure that PIC is

-defined when building a shared library (or change the #if
+defined when building a shared library (or change the #if to match whatever is

-appropriate on the local platform), otherwise gcc
+appropriate on the local platform), otherwise gcc will complain about the use

-of ebx
+of ebx.

 The VIA PadLock support for